omartinez182/Sequence-Based-Recommenders/README.md

 In this repository we evaluate two models with 2 different datasets using the RecBole framework, which is developed based on Python and PyTorch for reproducing and developing recommendation algorithms in a unified, comprehensive and efficient framework.

+This repository was forked from the [RecBole](https://github.com/RUCAIBox/RecBole) GitHub repository, and our main contribution is the script for the H&M Dataset experimentation and some slight modifications to the session-based recommender for the DIGINETICA dataset for demonstration/benchmarking purposes.

 ## Installation